CapitalXtend

 What are the most common currencies?

-These two categories of currency flow in the forex market.
+These three categories of currency flow in the forex market.

 Most currencies are traded relative to the U.S. dollar (USD).
 The U.S. dollar (USD) is the currency with frequent transactions.